PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/accounts.md

 }
 ```

-## Notes

-* The current msal-node silent-flow [sample](../../../samples/msal-node-samples/silent-flow) has a working single account scenario that uses `getAccountByHomeId()`.
-* If you have a multiple accounts scenario, please modify the [sample](../../../samples/msal-node-samples/silent-flow/index.js) (in `/graphCall` route) to list all cached accounts and choose a specific account.
+For a multiple accounts scenario, please should modify the [sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-node-samples/silent-flow/index.js) (in `/graphCall` route) to list all cached accounts and choose a specific account.
 You may also need to customize the related view templates and `handlebars` template params.

+## See also

+* The current msal-node silent-flow [sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/silent-flow) has a working single account scenario that uses `getAccountByHomeId()`.